Naming of the Americas

 The naming of the Americas occurred shortly after Christopher Columbus's death in 1506.
-The earliest known use of the name America dates to April 25, 1507, when it was applied to what is now known as South America by German cartographer Martin Waldseemüller.
-It is generally accepted that he derived the "America" nomenclature from the name of Amerigo Vespucci, an Italian explorer, who explored the new continents on behalf of Spain and Portugal.
+The earliest known use of the name America dates to April 25, 1507, when it was applied to what is now known as South America by German cartographer Martin Waldseemüller for his world map now known as Waldseemüller map.
+It is generally accepted that he derived the "America" nomenclature from the name of Amerigo Vespucci, an Italian explorer, who explored the two continents on behalf of Spain and Portugal.
 Vespucci was at the time a popular author about his explorations of what he called the "New World".
 However, some have suggested other explanations, including being named after the Amerrisque mountain range in Nicaragua, or after Richard Amerike, a merchant from Bristol, England.

 Usage

 In contemporary English, North and South America are generally considered separate continents, and taken together are called the Americas in the plural.
 When conceived as a unitary continent, the form is generally the continent of America in the singular.
 However, without a clarifying context, singular America in English commonly refers to the United States of America.